New Resource

 How to Download HandBrake Safely

-HandBrake official download page showing verified download links
+HandBrake official download page

 HandBrake Pros and Cons

-• Completely free with no strings attached
+• Completely free with no licence or feature conditions.

-• Cross-platform (Windows, macOS, Linux)
+• Cross-platform — Windows, macOS, Linux.

-• Modern codecs (H.265, AV1) with hardware acceleration support
+• Modern codec support (H.265, AV1) with hardware acceleration (NVENC, QSV, VideoToolbox).

-• Comprehensive preset system and batch queue
+• Comprehensive preset library and queue-based batch processing.

-• Cannot handle copy-protected DVDs or Blu-rays
+• Cannot handle copy-protected DVDs or Blu-rays.

-• No AI enhancement or upscaling features
+• No AI enhancement, upscaling, or face restoration.

 How to Use HandBrake Video Converter (Step-by-Step)